Israel Vows to Eliminate New Hamas Leader as War Enters 11th Month

 "We are prepared both defensively and offensively," he told new recruits.

-Army chief Lieutenant General Herzi Halevi vowed to "find him (Sinwar), attack him" and force Hamas to find another leader.
+Army chief Lt.
+Gen. Herzi Halevi vowed to "find him (Sinwar), attack him" and force Hamas to find someone to replace him.

-A senior Hamas official told AFP the selection of Sinwar sent a message that the organisation "continues its path of resistance".
+A senior Hamas official told AFP Sinwar's selection sent a message that the organization "continues its path of resistance."

-Hamas's Lebanese ally Hezbollah congratulated Sinwar and said the appointment affirms "the enemy... has failed to achieve its objectives" by killing Hamas leaders and officials.

-"If a ceasefire deal seemed unlikely upon Haniyeh's death, it is even less likely under Sinwar," according to Rita Katz, executive director of the SITE Intelligence Group.

-"The group will only lean further into its hardline militant strategy of recent years," she added.
+"If a cease-fire deal seemed unlikely upon Haniyeh's death, it is even less likely under Sinwar," said Rita Katz, executive director of the SITE Intelligence Group, adding Hamas would "only lean further into its hardline militant strategy."

-US Secretary of State Antony Blinken told reporters that it was up to Sinwar to help achieve a ceasefire, saying he "has been and remains the primary decider".
+Secretary of State Antony Blinken has said it is up to Sinwar to help achieve a cease-fire, saying he "has been and remains the primary decider."

 Civilians in both Israel and Gaza met Sinwar's appointment with unease.